 The Community Services Clearinghouse, Inc. has, since 1979, served as an information-sharing agency to provide for the needs of families and individuals in the area who are facing emergency situations.
 The Clearinghouse works with churches, civic groups, community agencies, and schools.
-Our primary focus continues to be assisting working families, the elderly, the disabled, and children as well as cancer and hospice patients.
+Our primary focus continues to be assisting cancer and hospice patients, the elderly, the disabled, and children as well as working families.
 We have grown with our service area, and we now offer a broad-based assortment of direct service programs to our clients.

 The Clearinghouse serves five counties in Arkansas and two in Oklahoma.
-We help working families with utility bills, medication, and other needs.
-We also have a food pantry of both non-perishable and fresh or frozen foods for the same population.
+They are Crawford, Sebastian, Logan, Scott and Franklin in Arkansas and Leflore and Sequoyah in Oklahoma.
+We have a food pantry of both non-perishable and fresh or frozen foods for the same population.

 The Clearinghouse is the best known in the area as the provider of the MEALS FOR KIDS Backpack Program.
 Each week we prepare and distribute over 2,800 backpacks of food to children in the area schools so they have food for the weekend.
 This program alone costs about $400,000 a year to operate.
 We are blessed with many faithful donors and a working board, but we are in constant need of reaching new donors to meet the increasing demand.
 We hope the PayPal option on our website will attract these new donors as we seek to serve some 6,000 families representing some 20,000 individuals, many of whom are children under the age of 16.